vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create an event publisher

 Now, let's create a Hub Flow that acts as an event publisher.
+This Hub Flow connects to a light barrier.
+When the light barrier sends an updated value, the Hub Flow sends that new value to our Event Hub.

 First, we create an OPC UA data source.
-We subscribe to two OPC UA nodes that each represent the counters of a light barrier.
+We subscribe to two OPC UA nodes, which represent the two counters of a light barrier.
 They count the number of goods that pass through the light barrier, so our data source has two columns---one for each light barrier---that contain the counters.

 ![Peakboard OPC UA light barrier data source](/assets/2026-01-06/peakboard-opc-ua-light-barrier-data-source.png)